playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linting-formatting/index.md

 );}
 ```

-While supported by any stable JavaScript environment, the first code sample is almost undeniably nicer than the second in terms of readability.
+While supported by any stable JavaScript environment, the first code sample is undeniably nicer than the second in terms of readability.

 It would be swell if we were able to automatically have code formatted like the first code block, no matter how we wrote it?